LogtalkDotOrg/logtalk-for-vscode/README.md

 ![snippets](images/snippets.gif)

-### Grammar linter
+### Linter

 - Errors/warnings when compiling source files are added to the "PROBLEMS" pane.
-- Errors/warnings when compiling source files can also be navigated from the Logtalk terminal via ctrl+click.
+- Errors/warnings when compiling source files can also be navigated from the Logtalk terminal via Ctrl+click (Windows, Linux) or Cmd+click (macOS).

 ### Commands